 Elevate yourself over the drama.
 You should be the guy that gets her to forget the stress of work and life.
 Wear a big smile and laugh with her often.
 Relieve her stress through positivity and she’ll associate you with being happy.

-Before we discuss taking action, I need to address a point on physical escalation…
+Before we discuss making a move, I need to address a point on physical escalation…

 There are two main ways to do this: